INRAJIT/To-Do-Application/README.md

 📝 To-Do App

-A simple, fast, and modern To-Do application built using Kotlin, Jetpack Compose, and MVVM architecture.
+A simple, fast, and modern To-Do application built using Kotlin, MVC architecture.
 This app helps you manage daily tasks efficiently with a clean UI, smooth interactions, and offline support.

 🚀 Features